 Nothing escapes our report: Cheating and obfuscation detection

-Google how to cheat plagiarism checkers and the n.1 suggestion is to change characters and letters with similarly looking ones that are from a different alphabet.
-But PlagScan is not blind to these techniques and identifies these sneaky techniques - also referred to as obfuscation techniques.
-Some of them attempt to mix their text with letter/number, colored in white, instead of the spaces between words.
-Others mixed cyrillic letters with latin letters to avoid being caught for plagiarism.
+If you search online for how to cheat plagiarism-checkers, the top suggestion is to replace characters with similar looking ones from a different alphabet.
+But PlagScan is able to identfy these tricks also known as obfuscation techniques.
+Some of them consist of adding white numbers or characters instead of the spaces between words.
+Others mix cyrillic letters with latin letters to avoid being caught for plagiarism.
 For the human eye, this is difficult to catch.
-If a case like these i detected, we’ll worn you on the report so that you are aware that something is suspicious on that document.
+If a case like this is detected, we’ll show a warning to you on the report so that you are aware that something is suspicious about that document.
 To support academic integrity and protect original texts from hardworking students, PlagScan is there to support you and to guarantee peace of mind.
 More here

 Try PlagScan Pro for Free